This is my new chronic illness philosophy. Inspired by my pain psychologist. Embrace the turtle.

 When we say we exist instead of live.
 We are exceeding our limits.
 Hard.

 The lifestyle we aim for is one of moderation in all things.
+This includes our compromises to work if we are exceeding our limits all the time, such that the rest of our life deteriorates.

-What it seems like to me is that we are aiming to be more mellow than the rest of this fast paced society.
+What it seems like to me is that we are aiming to be more mellow than the rest of this fast-paced society.
 We have to take our time getting things done, and that is all fine.
 We take the time to read and meditate because we know our hobbies and mental health are just as important as our physical.
 We don’t work hard and play hard.
 We play gently.

 We are not the rabbit people.
 We are the turtle.
 Slow and easy is our lifestyle.
 Embrace the turtle.
 (Now my title makes sense, eh?)
 Or embrace the tortoise if you prefer.